MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/safe-attachments-for-spo-odfb-teams-about.md

 - Make sure your SharePoint sites are configured to use the [Modern experience](/sharepoint/guide-to-sharepoint-modern-experience).
 Visual indicators that a file is blocked are available only in the Modern experience.

-- Safe Attachments for SharePoint, OneDrive, and Microsoft Teams is part of your organization's overall threat protection strategy, which includes anti-spam and anti-malware protection in Exchange Online Protection (EOP), as well as Safe Links and Safe Attachments in Microsoft Defender for Office 365.
-To learn more, see [Protect against threats in Office 365](protect-against-threats.md).
+- Safe Attachments for SharePoint, OneDrive, and Microsoft Teams is part of your organization's overall threat protection strategy, which includes anti-spam and anti-malware protection in Exchange Online Protection (EOP), as well as Safe Links and Safe Attachments protection in Microsoft Defender for Office 365.